The Christmas season, also called the holiday season (often simply called the holidays), or the festive season, is an annually recurring period.

 Are you one of those who are wondering how to butcher and process a chicken this Christmas season?
 Worry no more.

 Here are a few tips to help you get along with the festive mood.
-This post will go through all of the steps to process a chicken at home.
+This post will go through all of the steps to process a live chicken at home.

 Knowing how to butcher a chicken at home is a skill not for the faint of heart.
-Below is a straight-forward guide that will explain how to slaughter a chicken humanely and eviscerate it cleanly.
+Below is a simple guide that will explain how to slaughter a chicken humanely and eviscerate it cleanly.

 How Old Should a Chicken Be to Butcher?